Updated: Mar 30

 Did you know?
 Email is 40X more effective for customer acquisition than Facebook and Twitter combined! ~via McKinsey & Company

 85% of consumers sign up to get discounts, but 41% are looking for service and product updates.
 (Source: Adestra)

 Mix up your content, keep it fresh and value-packed.
 Include relevant discounts and special offers, but also make sure you provide other content that would be beneficial to the customer and lead towards a sale such as customer reviews, product/service know-how or how-tos etc.

 You can also use email content to entertain your customers and help them to engage more with your business or brand eg. have them complete fun surveys, participate in polls, watch videos, or feel like part of a relevant movement or worthy cause.

-Of course the key word in all of this is “relevant”.
+Of course, the keyword in all of this is “relevant”.
 What’s relevant for one person/age group may not be for another.
-In order to determine what’s relevant for your customers you’ll need to learn a lot more about them!
-Which leads us to the next point…
+In order to determine what’s relevant for your customers, you’ll need to learn a lot more about them!
+This leads us to the next point…

 Personalization Is The Magic Sauce